sblendorio/petscii-bbs/README.md

     mvn package

-The build process will result in the file **petscii-bbs-1.0-SNAPSHOT.jar**, it will be found in the **target** directory.
+The build process will result in the file **petscii-bbs.jar**, it will be found in the **target** directory.
 So you can run it with:

-    java -jar target/petscii-bbs-1.0-SNAPSHOT.jar
+    java -jar target/petscii-bbs.jar

 ## Running the BBS Server
 Running the server with no parameters, a help screen will be displayed:

-    usage: target/petscii-bbs-1.0-SNAPSHOT.jar
+    usage: target/petscii-bbs.jar
      -b,--bbs <arg>       Run specific BBS (mandatory - see list below) -h,--help            Displays help
      -p,--port <arg>      TCP port used by server process (default 6510)